Global stocks pull back as acrimonious U.S. debate stokes caution

 Options trade points to a volatile November.
 Two-month dollar/yen volatility, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility is near record levels.

-On Wednesday major currencies slipped a tad on the dollar after the debate, knocking the euro from a one-week high to $1.1736.
-The risk-sensitive Australian dollar fell 0.2% to $0.7118 and is headed for its worst month since March.
+On Wednesday, major currencies eased against the dollar after the debate, The euro dipped from a one-week high to $1.1736 and the risk-sensitive Australian dollar fell 0.2% to $0.7118, heading for its worst month since March.

 Trump, who has refused to commit to a peaceful transfer of power if he loses the election, repeated unfounded allegations that mail-in voting would lead to fraud.